10 Best Paintings at the Accademia Gallery

 The Tree of Life by Pacino di Buonaguida| ©Valéry Hugotte

 This painting, measuring 248 by 170 cm, by Pacino di Buonaguida, is based on the Book of Genesis.
 In the work, which dates from the early 14th century, the crucified Christ is depicted as a tree with various branches extending from his body.
-And from each branch of the tree hang a kind of medal decorated with certain biblical events.
+From each branch of the tree hang a kind of medal decorated with biblical events.

-The 271 cm statue of Saint Matthew was commissioned by Michelangelo to sculpt the twelve apostles for the Florence Cathedral.
+The 271 cm statue of Saint Matthew was commissioned by Michelangelo to sculpt the twelve apostles for the Cathedral of Florence.
 The commission never came to fruition and the only statue that the artist began to sculpt was the statue of Saint Matthew, although it is thought that he continued to work on this statue at a later date.
 The inscription on the base states that this statue was moved from the courtyard of the Opera del Duomo in Florence to the Academy of Fine Arts in 1831.
-It was then transferred to the Galleria dell'Accademia in 1909.
+Later, in 1909, it was moved to the Galleria dell'Accademia.

-8. Painted Cross with the Virgin and Saint John', by Bernardo Daddi
+8. Painted Cross with the Madonna and St. John by Bernardo Daddi

 Painted Cross with the Virgin and Saint John| ©Javier Valero Iglesias